-Staff stated that they received cover from the sister practice in Pontypridd to assist when required.
-This was usually to cover annual leave or unexpected sickness.
-Staff received appropriate training to the areas where they worked.
-We saw evidence of current updating in the doctors files.
+Staff stated that they received cover from the sister practice in Newport to assist when required.
+This was usually, to cover annual leave or unexpected sickness.
+Staff received appropriate training in the areas where they worked.
+We saw evidence of current updating and training in the doctors files.